gonengazit/Celia/README.md

 Warning: making changes to variables in the PICO-8 instance, then rewinding before the changes will lose the changes.
 It's very easy to make TASes that desync by modifying the variables of the cart, so use it carefully.

+The console also implements a function `goto_frame(i)` which seeks the TAS to the i'th frame.

 # Acknowledgements
 * [gamax92/picolove](https://github.com/gamax92/picolove) and [picolove/picolove](https://github.com/picolove/picolove)
 * [Love2d integrated console by rameshvarun](https://github.com/rameshvarun/love-console)